mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 **Challenge**
 * The component needs to give messages a file name that is different from the messages already stored.
 * It
-also must be able iterate the messages backwards in order of arrival to provide the capability to load the last n stored messages.
+also must be able to iterate the messages in reverse order of arrival to provide the capability to load the last n stored messages.
-* Assume no index can be infered from the message content.
+* Assume no index can be inferred from the message content.

 **Resulting Design Decision**